kottster/kottster/docs-old/docs/table/introduction/index.md

+---
+sidebar_position: 1
+---

-# Table pages
+# Introduction

-Kottster table pages let you **view and manage data** in your database tables.
+Kottster tables let you **view and manage data** in your database tables.

 ![Table features in Kottster](table-explanation.png)